• Skip to primary navigation

 While not as widely available, Nairn’s makes a gluten-free oat graham cracker.
 It’s made with gluten-free whole grain oats (72%), sustainable palm oil, brown sugar, golden syrup, tapioca starch, raising agent (sodium bicarbonate), and sea salt.

-Kinnikinnick also makes a gluten-free, vegan and kosher graham cracker.
+Kinnikinnick also makes a gluten-free, vegan, and kosher graham cracker.
 It’s made with pea starch, non-hydrogenated shortening (palm oil), brown rice flour, potato starch, brown sugar, sweet rice flour, tapioca starch, water, cane sugar, tapioca syrup, rice bran, molasses, salt, sodium bicarbonate, pea protein, natural flavor, pea fiber, inulin, sunflower lecithin, monocalcium phosphate, modified cellulose, and guar gum.

-If you can’t find gluten-free graham crackers anywhere, and you don’t want to order them online, you could also use plain gluten-free cookies, Glutino gluten-free animal crackers, or gluten-free digestive biscuits.
+If you can’t find gluten-free graham crackers anywhere and you don’t want to order them online, you could also use plain gluten-free cookies, Glutino gluten-free animal crackers, or gluten-free digestive biscuits.
 One of my readers told me she also uses gluten-free ginger cookies from Trader Joe’s.

 Store-Bought Gluten-Free Graham Cracker Crust

 Mi-Del graham cracker crusts are also labeled vegan, and they’re made from cane sugar, rice flour, palm oil, water, tapioca starch, natural flavors, baking soda, salt, modified cellulose, and guar gum.
-They’re certified gluten free, Non-GMO Verified, and Kosher (pareve).
+They’re certified gluten-free, Non-GMO Verified, and Kosher (pareve).

 I’ve been buying Mi-Del Graham Style pie crusts for years because my mom loves frozen yogurt pies.
 I fill the crust with her favorite frozen yogurt and freeze it.
 She loves it.

-I find the crust crumbles (a lot), so it’s better to simply pour the softened ice cream on the crust vs. trying to spread solid ice cream on it.
+I find the crust crumbles (a lot), so it’s better to pour the softened ice cream on the crust vs. trying to spread solid ice cream on it.
 The spreading will catch the crust and make it crumble.

 mi-del gluten-free graham cracker pie crust (ready made)